-Access to Helambu is particularly easy and quick because of Sundarijal. one of the most convenient starting points.
+Access to Helambu is particularly easy and quick because Sundarijal. is one of the most convenient starting points.
 It is just an hour’s drive from Kathmandu.
-Other possible trek starting points are: Drive Kathmandu to Syabrubesi for about 11 hours by local bus and 9 hours by private jeep.
-The road then continuous to Syabrubesi from Ganesh Himal and the Langtang region trek begins.
+Other possible treks starting points are: Drive Kathmandu to Syabrubesi for about 11 hours by local bus and 9 hours by private jeep.
+The road then continues to Syabrubesi from Ganesh Himal and the Langtang region trek begins.
 Hindu pilgrimage site and a popular tourist destination.
 Gosainkunda can be reached from either of the two routes.
 However, it is comparatively easier if one goes via Rasuwa.

 Attraction-People and Culture

 The people who live here are of Tibetan origin and call themselves Sherpas.
 They are, however, quite distinct from the Sherpas of Solukumbu both in terms of language as well as customs.
 Also found in large numbers are the Tamang people who also originated in Tibet but settled in Nepal considerably earlier than the Sherpas.